pereconteur/Simple_SHA256_file_comparator/README.md

 After cloning the repository, you have two options:

+### With Python

-- If you have [Python](https://www.python.org/downloads/release/python-31011/), you can run the python file with this command :
+If you have [Python](https://www.python.org/downloads/release/python-31011/), you can run the python file with this command :

 ```bash
 #In 🏴󠁧󠁢󠁥󠁮󠁧󠁿